-First in line to receive funding for the CBL scholarships are 13 pre-selected universities, with additional institutions sometimes receiving invitations to apply.
+The CBL scholarships prioritize 13 pre-selected universities; however, additional institutions are sometimes invited to apply.
 All others should review the CBL application page for information about the inquiry and application process and deadlines.
-In terms of applying for funding, keep in mind that grants are awarded to educational institutions, not directly to individuals.
-Faculty awardees must be U.S. citizens or permanent residents, while students need to be U.S. citizens to be eligible.
-The social sciences and medical fields are not eligible for funding, but the foundation does prefer “Catholic Institutions with strong science programs,” as well as support for “the physical science and engineering fields in which women are the most underrepresented, e.g., physics, computer science, mathematics, electrical engineering, mechanical engineering, etc.”
+In terms of applying for funding, grantseekers should keep in mind that grants are awarded to educational institutions, not directly to individuals.
+Faculty awardees must be U.S. citizens or permanent residents, and students need to be U.S. citizens to be eligible.
+The social sciences and medical fields are not eligible for funding, but the foundation does encourage applications from “Catholic Institutions with strong science programs,” and “preference is given for support of women in the physical science and engineering fields in which women are the least well represented.”

-- Search for staff contact info and bios in PeopleFinder (paid subscribers only.)
+Search for staff contact info and bios in PeopleFinder (paid subscribers only.)